SoftwareCompanions/scConverter/scExtractVB/readme.md

-scExtractQR
+scExtractQR<br>
-A simple command line application written in VB.Net using scConverter to extract QR text from files.
+A simple command line application written in VB.Net using scConverter to extract QR text from files.<br>
-Usage:
+Usage:<br>
-scExtractQR inputfile
+scExtractQR inputfile<br>
 The extracted text from any detected QR will be output to the console.